isitLoVe/Atlas/README.md

 #FAQ:
 ###1.
 How to import my own guild prices?
-Edit the file: AtlasLoot\Addons\dkp.lua and AtlasLoot\Addons\lasspriority.lua
+Edit the file: AtlasLoot\Addons\dkp.lua and AtlasLoot\Addons\classpriority.lua

 ###2.
 I am using DKP and want to have the addon display DKP: instead of GP:
 Use the DKP branch on github